 This article first appeared in the Effective Evangelism column of the CHRISTIAN RESEARCH JOURNAL, volume 39, number 02 (2016).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For further information about the CHRISTIAN RESEARCH JOURNAL, click here.

 Teaching Christian apologetics at Denver Seminary since 1993 has taught me much.
 Much of what I write was first sparked or sharpened in the classroom.
 For years I have advised students to practice intellectual and relational dexterity that deftly marshals apologetic resources in different situations.
 I call this art agile apologetics.
 Just as an agile shortstop in baseball can jump, run, and throw from any position, so must an apologist be agile in arguments.
 As Paul told his mentee, Timothy, “Preach the word; be prepared in season and out of season; correct, rebuke and encourage—with great patience and careful instruction” (2 Tim.
 4:2, emphasis added; all Scripture references NIV).
 Whether our task is easy or hard, complicated or simple, we must be ready (1 Pet.
 3:15).